The Best Snacks You Can Only Find in Canada

 If you grew up with Jos Louis snack cakes—the shining star of every school lunch—you need to try this uniquely Quebecois equivalent.
 A round, chocolate-coated dessert cake with layers of vanilla sponge and crème filling, this sweet treat is made by the same company and is based on a recipe invented at a Quebec City bakery.
 Fun fact: It was originally named after the legendary movie star Mae West, but the spelling was changed after her death in the 1980s.

 Can’t get enough Canadian snacks?
-Check out 10 iconic Canadian dishes—and the best places in the country to find them.
+Check out 10 iconic Canadian foods—and the best places in the country to find them.